 The collected peels were washed and minced to pieces and dried at the temperatures of 40, 50, 60 and 70°C. To eliminate the other factors affecting drying behaviors, the samples were dried in a single layer in a standard precision oven model (RKJ) as shown in Fig. 1.
-Heat was generated by the heater integrated into the side walls of the oven and the hot air flowed by the fan through the samples.
-The exhaust air escaped through four ventilation holes (1cm diameter of each) at the top of the oven.
+Heat was generated by the heaters integrated into the side walls of the oven and the hot air flowed by the fan through the samples.
 Because of velocity of drying air has no significant impact on drying behavior of thin layers, Doymaz (2006), a constant air velocity of 1m/s is used.
 The oven drying temperature was controlled by a temperature-control dial and air velocity of the drying chamber was measured by using thermal anemometer, model (Sato Sk-73D).
 A1000g from orange and mandarin peels was placed on the trays (100g each) and put in a drying chamber after the drying temperature reach to the setting point.
-Then, liable sample was taken to weight and moisture losses of samples were recorded hourly for determination of drying curves.
+Then, liable sample was taken to weight and moisture losses of samples were recorded hourly.
 The drying was continued until the samples reached 10%, w.b., ideal for medicinal plants storage, since the recommended moisture content is 8-12%, w.b., for medicinal plants, (Muller and Heindl, 2006).
-Another samples remained in the drver until it reached the final moisture content.
+Another samples remained in the dryer until it reached the final moisture content.
 The experiments were replicated three times.
-The dried samples was cooled in a desicator and then packed in low density polyethylene bags that were heatsealed until used.
-The data between moisture content and drying rate at various drying temperatures versus drying time was plotted.
-The final or equilibrium moisture content of each condition was obtained by static method to calculate the moisture ratio (MR) as reported by (Wiriyaumpaiwong and Wiset, 2008).
+The dried samples was cooled in a desicator and then packed in low density polyethylene bags that were heat-sealed until used.
+The data between moisture content and drying rate at various drying temperatures and drying time was plotted.
+The moisture ratio was evaluated as described by Wiriyaumpaiwong and Wiset, (2008).

+$MR = (M-M_f)/(M_o-M_f)....(1)$

-$MR=(M-M_f)/(M_o-M_f)...$ (1) Where: MR= moisture ratio, dec.; M= CP moisture content at any time, w.b, %;
+Where: MR = moisture ratio, dec.; M = CP moisture content at any time, w.b, %;

-$M{f}\!\!=\!$ final moisture content, w.b., %; and $\quad M{o}\!\!=\!$ initial moisture content, w.b., %.

-Abd El-Galeel, M. A. and M. I. Shoughy

-The final (equilibrium) moisture content was determined according to Tanko et al., (2005) taking consideration that, the change in mass during drying the sample between two successive readings was within 0.01g or eliminated.
+$M_f$ = final moisture content, w.b., %; and $M_o$ = initial moisture content, w.b., %.
+The final moisture content was determined according to Tanko et al., (2005) taking consideration that, the change in mass during drying the sample between two successive readings was eliminated.